A Plan to Renew the Promise of American Life, Plank 3

 The Tempting of the American Judiciary

-Why has the American judiciary gone wrong?
+Why has the American judiciary become despotic?
 I would say the temptation has been there from the beginning.
 The U.S. Constitution is unusual in making the federal judiciary a coequal branch of government alongside the executive and legislative and in giving federal judges the awesome power to strike down any law in the land on constitutional grounds.
-The U.S. Supreme Court is also the most powerful branch, potentially, because its power is more extensive than is the power of Congress or of the president, in this sense: while the president cannot issue an order to a governor and Congress cannot issue an order to a state legislature, the Supreme Court can, in effect, issue an order to a state judiciary.
+The U.S. Supreme Court is also the most powerful branch, potentially, because its power is more extensive than is the power of Congress or of the president, in this sense: while the president cannot issue an order to a governor, and Congress cannot issue an order to a state legislature, the Supreme Court can, in effect, issue an order to a state judiciary.
 And because as a chronological matter the Supreme Court has the last word in “saying what the law is,” it is, to all intents and purposes, “infallible because it is final.”

-This arrangement is a good one, so long as judges, in addition to being principled originalists, are upright persons of impeccable moral character and do their job conscientiously and well.
+This arrangement can be a good one, so long as judges, in addition to being principled originalists, are upright persons of impeccable moral character and do their job conscientiously and well.
 Judicial independence is a necessary tool for protecting our natural rights and civil liberties.
 Federal judges serve for life, and are hard to fire, precisely so they can serve, not transient popular majorities, but the permanent majority as expressed in the constitutional text.
 They must enforce not only the written law but also the natural rights the written law is designed to protect.
 Judicial independence, properly wielded, is a bulwark of freedom.

 Thankfully, there are remedies short of having to pass a formal amendment every time the Court misreads the Constitution.